Battling addiction and ready for treatment?

 According to the National Institute on Drug Abuse (NIDA), 40–60% of people with substance use disorders will relapse at some point.

 When relapse occurs, it’s a sign that the patient should resume treatment, modify treatment, or use a new treatment method.
 If you experience relapse after treatment, don’t assume the treatment didn’t work or think you’re a failure.
-Instead, simply be honest with yourself and recommit to your treatment.
+Instead, be honest with yourself and recommit to your treatment.

 How to Help Someone in Recovery